jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 ## Test : introduction

-Tests are important in software developpement because they assure a **minimal software quality** A lot of software are designed without testing and the consequences are:
+Tests are important in software development because they assure a **minimal software quality** A lot of software are designed without testing and the consequences are:
 - a lot of **bugs**
 - bugs in prod and difficult to solve
-- software grow with patch and new features is base on dirty code
+- software grow with patch and new features is based on dirty code

-Most of time, an untested code leads to **technical debt**.
+Most of the time, an untested code leads to **technical debt**.

 ![Image of test pyramid](https://raw.githubusercontent.com/jaayap/Unity_Best_Practices/master/Img/img_pyramide_des_tests-en.png)

-The tests pyramid present different **type** of test :
+The tests pyramid presents different **type** of tests :

-- **HMI (Human-machine interface) tests** are expensive because the application must be launch entierrelly.
+- **HMI (Human-machine interface) tests** are expensive because the application must be launched entierely.
-    This tests can be automatised but too longer to execute.
+    This tests can be automatised but to long to execute.
 They cover a few of scenario.
-    Sometimes, we have'nt automatised test and we engage tester.
+    Sometimes, we haven't automatised test and we engage tester.

 - **Integration tests** are easy.
-They are close to the code, so refacto is easier.
+They are close to the code, so refactor is easier.
-    They cover much code and they can impact dirrecly by modification
+    They cover much code and they can impact directly by modification

-- **Unit tests** are very easy to take in place when they make in parrallel of the code.
+- **Unit tests** are very easy to take in place when they make in parallel of the code.
-    They are the base of testing and they give software feedback quickly.
+    They are the base of testing software and they give feedback quickly.
-    They cover the major part of code and are cheap.
+    They cover the major part of the code and are cheap.
     They can be automated and they must be quick to execute.

 :warning: **Warning** : Think to separate unit test (quick) to integration test (slower).

-We interest to unit testing and test driven developpement (TDD)
+We are interested to unit testing and test driven development (TDD)

-Write a unit test serves to check behaviour code and with TDD, write a unit test tell us how code must work.
+Write a unit test serves to check the behaviour code and with TDD, write a unit test tell us how code must work.

 [Back to summary](Summary.md)

 ## Unit tests

-Unit tests is in a test project.
+Unit tests are in a test project.
 And it must have the same architecture than the software who test.
 A Sofware Class = A Test Class.

-### Why you should be write unit tests ?
+### Why you should write unit tests?

 - To be sure not to go back
 - Reduce bugs in features (new or old)
 - Easy refactoring code and fear about modification or new features in the project.
-- Have a quickly feedback
+- Have a quick feedback
 - more "robust" application
 - minimal documentation

-In fact, more quickly you know test fail, more quickly you can correct the problem and resolve be cheaper.
+In fact, more quickly you know tests fail, more quickly you can correct the problem and resolve are cheaper.

-### What is a good unit test ?
+### What is a good unit test?

-A good unit test :
+A good unit test:
 - is fully automatised
 - return systematically the same result
 - test one concept or one logic
-- name is clearly and easy to understand
+- name is clear and easy to understand

-### How write a unit test ?
+### How writes a unit test?

-Different naming convention exist :
+Different naming convention exists:

 - Should_ExpectedBehavior_When_StateUnderTest
 - When_StateUnderTest_Expect_ExpectedBehavior

-Be carreful to not have the name of the method in the name of the test because when you change the method name, the name of the test does not mean anything anymore.
+Be careful to not have the name of the method in the name of the test because when you change the method name, the name of the test does not mean anything anymore.
 The test can be more difficult to maintain.

-A unit test express an intention, it test a feature and no an implementation.
+A unit test expresses an intention, it tests a feature and no an implementation.

-A test have decomposed in three part :
+A test has decomposed into three parts :
 - **Arrange** : initialize step
-- **Act** : call of tested method
+- **Act** : call of testing method
 - **Assert** : verification step

 When you write a test,  you can begin by the Assert step.
 The assert is the answer of **"What do you want to test?"**